MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 In this tutorial, you set up a HA/DR solution consisting of an active-passive application infrastructure tier with an active-passive database tier, and in which both tiers span two geographically different sites.
 At the first site, both the application infrastructure tier and the database tier are active.
 At the second site, the secondary domain is shutdown, and the secondary database is on standby.

-Continue to explore references for more options to build HA/DR solutionsHA/DR and run WLS on Azure.
+Continue to explore references for more options to build HA/DR solutions and run WLS on Azure.

 > [!div class="nextstepaction"]
 > [Disaster Recovery solutions for Oracle Fusion Middleware products](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/asdrg/index.html#Oracle%C2%AE-Fusion-Middleware)